Characterizing higher-order representations through generative diffusion models explains human decoded neurofeedback performance: Introduction

-To access and characterize higher-order representations of uncertainty in these DecNef tasks, we sought to leverage generative artificial intelligence algorithms trained to achieve this same goal: learning about and minimizing (first-order) representational uncertainty.
-A class of models designed for this purpose is the set of denoising diffusion models, whose purpose is to learn distributions of noise present in input data and then subtract off that noise to reveal a target state.
-Here, building upon prior work integrating AI and neuroscience \citep{cross2021using, lebel2021voxelwise, nunez2019voxelwise, nishimoto2011reconstructing, Yamins2014Performance}, we developed and tested the Noise Estimation through Reinforcement-based Diffusion (NERD) model to learn distributions of noise present in neural data, which we trained using previously collected fMRI DecNef data \citep{Cortese2021}.
-Importantly, we trained NERD with reinforcement learning \citep{azimi2024diffusion} to mimic the likely unsupervised manner in which the brain must learn about its own noise.
-We then compare NERD to a control model trained via backpropagation to evaluate the necessity of reinforcement learning, and evaluate how well both models' learned noise distributions capture human behavior.
+An ideal paradigm to address these gaps would be one in which higher-order estimates about first-order uncertainty -- and especially about expected first-order uncertainty -- can play a measurable role in driving behavior.
+A promising candidate is Decoded Neurofeedback (DecNef), a real-time, noninvasive neuroimaging technique in which human participants learn via reinforcement learning to produce target neural patterns \citep{laconte2011decoding, watanabe2017advances} (see Fig.~\ref{fig:introDenoisingCartoon}).
+How human participants `solve' DecNef remains an open question \citep{Shibata2021}.
+Here, we hypothesized that participants may solve DecNef tasks by learning the distribution of task-relevant first-order representational uncertainty and minimizing it to reach a goal state \citep{gottlieb2013information,gottlieb2018towards}.

-We found that NERD explained substantively more individual variation in participants' ability to solve the task ($R_\text{NERD}^2 = 0.782$) than did the control model ($R_\text{control-diffusion}^2 = 0.321$).
-Crucially, this explanatory power was enhanced when we discovered clusters in the distributions of expected noise learned by NERD for each participant ($R_\text{NERD}^2 = 0.869$), much more so than the control model ($R_\text{control-diffusion}^2 = 0.582$).
-These findings suggest that human subjects do learn about their own expected uncertainty distributions to solve DecNef tasks, and that the NERD model presents a powerful tool for accessing and characterizing higher-order neural representations about uncertainty.
+To access and characterize these higher-order representations of expected uncertainty, here we leverage generative artificial intelligence algorithms -- specifically, denoising diffusion models designed to learn and subtract noise to reveal a target state.
+Building on prior work integrating AI and neuroscience \citep{cross2021using, lebel2021voxelwise, nunez2019voxelwise, nishimoto2011reconstructing, Yamins2014Performance}, we developed the Noise Estimation through Reinforcement-based Diffusion (NERD) model and trained it using previously collected functional magnetic resonance imaging (fMRI) DecNef data \citep{Cortese2021}.
+Importantly, NERD is trained with reinforcement learning to mimic the unsupervised manner in which the brain likely learns about its own noise \citep{azimi2024diffusion}.
+We then evaluate how well the model's learned noise distributions capture human behavior by comparing it to a control model trained via backpropagation.
+To anticipate, our findings suggest that human subjects do learn about their own expected uncertainty distributions to solve DecNef tasks, and that the NERD model presents a powerful tool for accessing and characterizing higher-order neural representations about uncertainty.